The Pitman Art Collection

 Gerald maintained that the photographic section of his collection ran into many thousands, but he was also interested in representations of the town through paintings, drawings and prints both before and since the advent of the camera.

 In 1988 Gerald donated a large part of the art section to the Museum to be followed by a further 30 paintings at a later date.
 Taken as a whole, the paintings, photos and postcards make up one of the largest private collections recording the history of a small town in the whole of the country.

 The painting exhibition was opened in September 1988 with a lottery being held for which the first prize was a print of a Sherborne map.
 Gerald drew the winning ticket (bought by Sherborne resident Captain Deane) from those that had been collected in the Museum's letterbox once owned by the Castle.

 In all, Gerald donated 139 pictures, remarking that his only regret was the physical impossibility of hanging them all simultaneously.
 He hoped, however, that there would be a continually changing display to allow the collection to be shared and enjoyed by the public and that through this they would come to appreciate and care for their heritage.
 He was reported as saying that the art collection was a token of his affection for Sherborne past, present and future.

 At present, the Pitman Collection is conserved and stored amongst the reserve collection, and available to view by appointment.

 In 2008 a number of the paintings were photographed in order to be published in a volume produced by the Public Art Foundation which includes the county's publicly accessible works in oil.

-These may now be viewed online on the BBC Your Paintings website.
+These may now be viewed online on the ART UK website.
 We are also hoping to fulfil Gerald's wish by having a small changing selection continually on display.